 In the Lower School, the girls complete a river study on the Tillingbourne and have a chance to navigate in the countryside around Shere putting their map skills to the test.
 GCSE fieldwork is designed and timed to complement the topics being taught whilst enabling the girls to experience a range of data collection techniques.
 In the Sixth Form, there are residential visits to Dorset, Birmingham and Bristol where course content can be exemplified, and fieldwork skills are developed further.
 This allows the girls to gain confidence with the skills required for their own Independent Investigation.
 We hold regular Beacon sessions and there is a lunch-time Geography Club which is run by the Geography Mentor and open to all year groups in the Senior School.
 Current issues are presented and then fervently debated.
 The Sixth Form are members of the local Geographical Association and attend a range of lectures throughout the year related to aspects of the course.
 Each year, we invite a speaker to talk about a Geographical issue.
 This may be related to our ECO Schools accreditation to raise awareness of ECO themes of water, waste, energy, biodiversity and transport, or related to another current geographical issue.

-In Year 7, all girls begin studying German with one hour of teaching a week.
-The aim of this introductory course is to build their confidence as linguists and allow them to practise the skills required to be successful in whichever modern languages they decide to pursue.
-Girls can then decide to continue with the language in Year 8 and 9.
-The Lower School curriculum follows the Echo Express 1 and 2 textbooks.
-There is a real focus is on building the key skills of listening, reading, speaking and writing.
-By the end of Key Stage 3, the girls are competent with using the main tenses, can converse in a number of everyday situations, and have met a number of the topics that they will cover in greater depth at IGCSE.
+Many of our pupils choose to study German as one of their two modern languages, with three hours of teaching per fortnight.
+The aim is to build their confidence as linguists and allow them to practise the skills required to continue to GCSE level and beyond.
+The Lower School curriculum follows the Stimmt! textbooks.
+There is a real focus on the key skills of listening, reading, speaking and writing.
+By the end of Key Stage 3, the pupils are competent with using the main tenses, can converse in everyday situations, and have met many of the topics that they will cover in greater depth at IGCSE.

-A significant number of girls decide to continue with German and follow the Pearson Edexcel IGCSE course.
-This provides seamless progression from the Key Stage 3 course, allowing girls to study a number of varied topics that are interesting and relevant to them.
+A significant number of pupils decide to continue with German and follow the Pearson Edexcel IGCSE course.
+This provides seamless progression from the Key Stage 3 course, allowing students to study a number of varied topics that are interesting and relevant to them.
 These include education and future plans, environmental issues, holidays and tourist information, and shopping and money matters.
-The examinations at the end of Year 11 assess the girls’ ability in all four skills: listening, speaking, reading and writing.
+The examinations at the end of Year 11 assess the students’ ability in all four skills: listening, speaking, reading and writing.
 All girls studying for their IGCSE in German have a weekly speaking session in small groups with our German assistant.
-During the activity week, girls studying German in Year 10 have the opportunity to travel to Germany and stay with a host family in small friendship groups.
-Teachers work hard to ensure that lessons are engaging and give the girls as much of an insight into the culture of the German-speaking world as possible.
+During Activity Week, girls studying German in Year 10 have the opportunity to travel to Germany.
+Teachers work hard to ensure that lessons are engaging and give the pupils as much of an insight into the culture of the German-speaking world as possible.

-The German Department fully understands the importance of enrichment when learning a language, not only to boost linguistic competence, but also to broaden the girls’ horizons to the cultural and social landscape in Germany, Austria, and Switzerland.
-At Key Stage 3, all girls can attend the weekly Modern Languages Club where they can have fun practising their German with games and quizzes.
+The German Department fully understands the importance of enrichment when learning a language, not only to boost linguistic competence, but also to broaden the pupils’ horizons to the cultural and social landscape in Germany, Austria, and Switzerland.
+At Key Stage 3, all pupils can attend the weekly Modern Languages Club.
 These sessions are often led by our Sixth Form language mentors.
-At IGCSE level, all girls have the opportunity to take part in a home-stay programme to improve their German in an immersive environment.
-We have visited Munich, Berlin and Dresden in recent years, taking part in language workshops, as well as enjoying cultural trips to local landmarks.
-At A Level, we run regular visits to London where we take part in A Level workshops on our selected novel and film.
-We also enjoy building links with local schools, where we attend debating evenings and A Level conference days run by local universities.
+At IGCSE level, all girls have the opportunity to take part in a visit to Germany and attend language workshops, as well as enjoying cultural trips to local landmarks.
+At A Level, we run visits to London where we take part in A Level workshops on our selected novel and film.
+We also have links with local schools, where we attend debating evenings and A Level conference days run by local universities.
 We are actively involved in the Guildford-Freiburg twinning association, where we enjoy taking part in the lectures and events provided for students following the A Level German course.
 All girls are encouraged to read the many magazines on offer in the library.

 Studying History enables us to understand the world around us and equips us with a range of skills to engage with society in a critical and discerning manner.
-Our Department strives to bring the past to life, exploring the little flashes in the past that have defined our future.
-Girls are inspired to investigate and create their own interpretation of British, European and Global history.
-Our classrooms are not the realms of antiquated tales of years gone by, but the realms of kings, queens, love, money, power, and war, reanimated with historical research and our own imaginations.
-History is not merely what happened; it is an understanding of the how the past has been interpreted and the development of our own evaluation of the past.
-To achieve this, we must bring History to life.
+Our Department aims to bring the past to life through study of a curriculum that is broad, academically rigorous and highly engaging.
+History is not merely what happened; it is an understanding of the how the past has been interpreted and the development of our own evaluation of key historical events and figures.
+We aim to offer an varied and inclusive curriculum at Key Stage 3 and 4, which enables pupils to understand the relevance of History as a subject and to see how the past has shaped the world we live in.

-In Year 10, our fascinating and academically stimulating Germany unit looks at the rise and all of the Weimar Republic, and charts Germany’s descent into totalitarian dictatorship.
-We also tackle the advances, demands and failures of the Civil Rights movements of America in the 1950s, 60s and 70s.
+In Year 10, our fascinating and academically stimulating unit on Germany, 1919-45 looks at the rise and fall of the Weimar Republic, and charts Germany’s descent into totalitarian dictatorship.
+We also tackle the advances, demands and failures of the Civil Rights movements of America from 1945 to 1974.
 In Year 11, we cover the Vietnam War and its political consequences, which have obvious links with the Civil Rights study.
-Then, in an interesting contrast, we spend our last term looking at advances in medicine from 1848 to the creation of the NHS in 1948.
+Then, in an interesting contrast, we spend our last term in a thematic study of developments in medicine from 1848 to the creation of the NHS in 1948.

 The discipline of mathematics teaches pupils to be accurate, to communicate clearly and to construct rigorous logical arguments.
 It enables them to think independently and to apply these skills to mathematical problem solving.
 Many of the topics the girls study have applications in real life, as well as direct links to other subjects and topics.
 Pupils are encouraged to enjoy and appreciate the intellectual challenge of mathematics and to be motivated by the techniques and methods taught.
 Starting on entry to the school in Year 7, students are taught in tiered groups set on ability based on thorough assessments.
 Student setting continues to be reviewed each half term during the Lower School.
 Investigative and exploratory work is encouraged in the learning of mathematics together with a strong emphasis on the essential algebraic, numeric and geometric skills.
 In any year, a mixture of learning activities is used, including teacher-led discussions and tasks, small group investigations, the use of IT, practical projects and textbook practice.
 To assist in our teaching, every classroom has an interactive whiteboard.
 Our aim is to make mathematics as accessible and enjoyable as possible for all our students through a variety of teaching methods to accommodate different learning styles.

 In the lower school, lessons include tasks where pupils have to apply their knowledge to solve real life problems, functional maths problems, investigations or problems in context.
 These problems are either integrated into normal lessons or taught as specific problem-solving lessons.
-The new GCSE places a greater emphasis on the ability to problem-solve so it is imperative that we introduce these skills early.
 In addition, we encourage girls to approach their mathematical learning with a growth mindset, taking risks in their learning, and reinforce that mistakes are a useful part of the learning process.

-All of the major components of mathematics are covered by the Mathematics GCSE course: numeracy, data handling, shape and space and algebra.
+All of the major components of Mathematics are covered by the Mathematics IGCSE course: numeracy, data handling, shape and space and algebra.
 It includes ‘everyday’ mathematics and unstructured problem solving.
-Mathematics GCSE is assessed at the end of Year 11 by two calculator papers.
-In Year 11, the top set students have a specially enhanced programme designed to increase the academic demand and to further their interest and enthusiasm for the subject.
-The Further Mathematics course motivates and challenges more able mathematicians by covering more complex problems across all topics and provides a solid basis for students wishing to progress to A Level Mathematics and Further Mathematics.
+Mathematics IGCSE is assessed at the end of Year 11 by two calculator papers.
+In Year 10 and 11, the top two sets have a specially enhanced programme designed to increase the academic demand and to further their interest and enthusiasm for the subject.
+The AQA Level 2 Further Mathematics course motivates and challenges able mathematicians by covering more complex problems across all topics and provides a solid basis for students wishing to progress to A Level Mathematics and Further Mathematics.
 It provides candidates with an introduction to the subjects studied at A Level, including the extension of topics such as algebra, trigonometry and calculus, and applications such as kinematics and probability.
-Girls in the top set(s) take this qualification alongside their GCSE Mathematics examination.
+Girls in the top set(s) take this qualification alongside their IGCSE Mathematics examination.

 Music thrives at Tormead, both in and out of the classroom and plays a major part in the wider life of the school.
 Music is centred in the JCS Building, with two main teaching classrooms.
 One contains a suite of Macs running Sibelius & Logic and there are seven individual teaching practice rooms for music lessons.
 Around 150 girls take part in musical performances during the year.
 The Music Department has excellent relationships with a wide variety of venues and professional musical groups and we are always looking to build on these still further.
 In recent times, members of the Chamber Choir and the Symphony Orchestra have participated in professional recordings in a studio in Islington.
 Girls are encouraged to sing in one of four choirs and to learn to play at least one musical instrument.
 Symphony Orchestra, Concert Band and Jazz Band are just some of the ensembles available to girls.
 The Jazz Band undertakes a biennial tour to Europe during the summer holiday.
 Approximately 40 percent of girls in the Senior School have individual music lessons, many of them entering for ABRSM, Trinity and LCM examinations.
 The ethos the Music Department is that all girls should have the opportunity to perform in public at whatever level they have attained.